MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Abstract

 \section{Abstract}

-This work presents a deep reinforcement learning-based approach to develop a policy for robot-agnostic locomotion control.
-Our method involves training an agent equipped with memory, implemented as a recurrent policy, on a diverse set of procedurally generated quadruped robots.
-We demonstrate that the policies trained by our framework transfer seamlessly to both simulated and real-world quadrupeds not encountered during training, maintaining high-quality motion across platforms.
-Through a series of simulation and hardware experiments, we highlight the critical role of the recurrent unit in enabling generalization, rapid adaptation to changes in the robot's dynamic properties, and sample efficiency.
+This work presents a meta-reinforcement learning approach to develop a universal locomotion control policy capable of zero-shot generalization across diverse quadrupedal platforms.
+The proposed method trains an RL agent equipped with a memory unit to imitate reference motions using a small set of procedurally generated quadruped robots.
+Through comprehensive simulation and real-world hardware experiments, we demonstrate the efficacy of our approach in achieving locomotion across various robots without requiring robot-specific fine-tuning.
+Furthermore, we highlight the critical role of the memory unit in enabling generalization, facilitating rapid adaptation to changes in the robot properties, and improving sample efficiency.